indrabasak/spring-consul-example/client/README.md

 ```

 ### Run
+Bfore running the Spring Boot application, please make sure that the Consul
+Agent is up and running with the application configuration properties loaded.
-To run the client application fromm command line,
+The Spring Boot the client application can be run from the command line by
+the following command,

 ```
 java -jar target/spring-security-consul-client-1.0.0.jar